 Finally, the evening will feature the premiere of a film by Blanca Regina and Pierre Bouvier Patron.
 The film, shot in Tenerife, Spain, focuses on the specificity of the volcanic soil of the island.
 Exploring textures, organic elements and rhythms, this short film dives into the magic elements of this unique land.

 Previous A-V event

-‘Unpredictable Series’ presents an evening of audiovisual concerts at IKLECTIK in London, with internationally acclaimed artists Sculpture, Zan Lyons, Blanca Regina & Noriko Okaku.
+‘Unpredictable Series’ presented, on the Friday 22 June, an evening of audiovisual concerts at IKLECTIK in London, with internationally acclaimed artists Sculpture, Zan Lyons, Blanca Regina & Noriko Okaku.

 The new Live A/V and Strings by Zan Lyons, live viola looping over thunderous beats accompanied by intense synchronised films all edited in real time

 Sculpture, the duo of electronic music producer, Dan Hayhurst, and visual artist, Reuben Sutherland, on a freewheeling excursion through temporary forms of modern techno, analogue electronics, comic strips, sci-fi, pop, absurdist psychedelia and video art.

 ‘Triple loop’ is a new audiovisual performance by Blanca Regina where she uses Oracle systems and audience participation to envisage our inner narratives using her voice, electronics, objects and visuals.
 ‘Triple Loop’ invites Noriko Okaku as a second performer this time.
 She brings her self-made Derbyshire tarot cards that were produced as an extension of her animation work The Interpreter (2015).

 Blanca Regina is an artist, curator and tutor based in London who is currently involved in creating audiovisual performances, sound works, installations and film.
 She has performed with numerous artists, including Leafcutter John, Steve Beresford, David Toop and Matthias Kispert, and curated a number of events and installations internationally.